Legal Marketing and Client Relationship Management Phases

 5. Implementation

-At the end of Phase 1, the activity portfolio (step 4), consisting of relationship building, content development & contact management activities, is developed.
-Implementation, the final step of the plan development, consists of two major tasks and transitions into and comprises Phase 2.
+At the end of Phase 1, the activity planning portfolio (step 4), consisting of relationship building, content development & contact management activities, is developed.
+The final step of the plan development, Implementation, consists of two major tasks and transitions into Phase 2.

 Phase 2: Activity & Budget Schedule and Contact Organization